 However, we love hearing from family and friends.
 For example, Bruce, a co-worker and friend of Tom’s whom he’s known for over 40 years, sent an email yesterday, suggesting they Skype last night.
 Tom couldn’t have been more thrilled when last night, he and Bruce connected on Skype, chatting for some time.
 With the time difference of 7 hours, he was calling around 1:00 pm his time in Minnesota, which was 8:00 pm our time in Italy.

 Nothing in the world thrills us more than seeing our family and friends on Skype.
 But, if we can’t connect, they can easily find our most recent posts for an update.
 For us, the greatest benefit of the Skype call is that we get an opportunity to hear how they are doing while seeing their faces as well.
 What a treat!

-For this, we thank each and every reader for taking the time to share this journey with us whether family, friends, acquaintances, the many readers we've met aboard our 8 cruises and the thousands of readers worldwide whom have stumbled across our site.
+For this, we thank each and every reader for taking the time to share this journey with us whether family, friends, acquaintances, the many readers, we’ve met aboard our eight cruises and the thousands of readers worldwide who have stumbled across our site.

 Tom’s also excited about Africa as long as I don’t let any warthogs into the house or any zebras visit to watch him take a shower or swim in the pool.
 We shall see…